jsheen/marketVirEvol/README.md

 # marketVirEvol

 Code to understand selection pressures in live poultry markets.
-Accompanies Sheen, Rasambainarivo, Saad-Roy, Grenfell, Metcalf (2023)
+Accompanies Sheen, Rasambainarivo, Saad-Roy, Grenfell, Metcalf, Markers as drivers of selection for highly virulent poultry pathogens, Nature Communications (2024)

 ## code
 #### general: file containing functions used by files of code/main, as well as a testing file